KaliedaRik/Scrawl-canvas/README.md

 + Defines a set of factory functions for creating a wide range of graphic artefacts and effects, which can be drawn on a canvas.
 + Includes an adaptable - yet easy to use - protocol for positioning, displaying and animating artefacts and effects across the canvas.
 + Adds functionality to make &lt;canvas> elements responsive, adapting their size according to their surrounding environment.
-+ Makes the canvas both accessible, and interactive - including the ability to easily track user interactions with artifacts.
++ Makes the canvas both accessible, and interactive - including the ability to easily track user interactions with different parts of the canvas.

 ### Why?
 There are a number of other Javascript libraries available, each with their strengths and weaknesses.
 Some have been designed to make the production of charts and other data visualisations easier.
-Some focus on game development.
+Some focus on game development, others on making videos interactive.
 Libraries which attempt to emulate Flash/Actionscript animations have been developed, as have libraries whose aim is to combine 2D, 3D and even SVG graphics into a usable whole.
 Speed is a key goal for some of the best libraries, while ease-of-use is an objective for many others.

 ___Working with the native Canvas API is hard work___ - particularly when the desired result is more complex than a couple of coloured boxes in a static display.